yieldprotocol/vault-v2/src/variable/Readme.md

 ## How does lending work?

 To lend an asset you deposit the asset into the protocol and mint the `VYTokens`.
 The deposit could happen the same way as described in borrowing.
 The amount of `VYTokens` minted is determined by the interest rate at the time of lending.
+The interest is received from the `rateOracle`.
 The `VYTokens` can be burnt at any time to get the lent back.

 ### Under the hood